stevencombs/retrocombs.github.io/_posts/2020/2020-04-12-unbox-wyze-scale-band.md

   <p><iframe src="link" frameborder="0" allowfullscreen style="position:absolute;top:0;left:0;width:100%;height:100%;"></iframe></p>
 </div>

+> **NOTE:** I'm still playing around with DaVinci Resolve and may have gone a bit overboard on effects and music; however, there's no better way to learn than trying out the features.
+Let me know if it's too much.

 I've had the chance to use both the scale and the band for 24 hours.
 Each received a firmware update and both are working as expected; however, the Wyze Band is exceeding expectations.
 Listen, I know it's not an Apple Watch or an Android Wear OS device, but this thing is really handy.
 I've worn it for over 24 hours and during my COVID-19 day in my home office I was able to:

 * view notifications from the applications I deemed most important